One asset that has a place in every household is Gold. Its significance explains the demand for gold mutual funds.

 Liquidity: Unlike physical gold, gold funds can be redeemed easily on all business days.

-Cost-Effective: Gold funds accept investments in small amounts.
+Cost-Effective: Gold funds have a low investment amount.
 With SIPs, it’s easy for small investors to invest in gold.
 Additionally, there are no extra expenses like annual maintenance charges of a Demat account, brokerage fees, transaction fees, or delivery fees associated with these investments, making them cost-effective.
+Hence these funds have a low expense ratio.
+Moreover, the SIP return is boosted through lower expense.

 What are the risks of investing in Gold Funds?